gjwlsdnr0115/Project-Thematic-Investments/README.md

 ## Summary
 * Used news data from 'Naver'
-* Finialized 168 meaningful stock themes mentioned in everyday news over the last year
+* Gathered meaningful stock themes mentioned in everyday news over the last year
 * Gathered 200 news data for each stock theme
-* Train word2vec model
+* Trained with word2vec model
 * Used cosine-similarity to predict theme

 ## 1. Background